thewalkinggeek/PiSysInfo/README.md

 # PiSysInfo
-PHP Script that will show System Information of a Raspberry Pi (No disk information)
+PHP Script that will show System Information of a Raspberry Pi (No disk information for security)

 Simply copy index.php or rename to the www root directory